What can be done to help retailers

 Taking a look at your own price structure may help when trying to attract more customers looking for a more cost effective way of spending their money.

 Collect online reviews

-Last year, RSM International, a multi-national network of accountancy firms, conducted a piece of research that showed that 81% of people will read reviews before they make a purchase.72% will change their mind if they hear or read a bad review, but more interestingly, 51% of people surveyed would actually not go somewhere, buy or do something if there were no reviews at all.
+Last year, RSM International, a multi-national network of accountancy firms, conducted a piece of research that showed that will read reviews before they make a purchase.
+72% will change their mind if they hear or read a bad review, but more interestingly, 51% of people surveyed would actually not go somewhere, buy or do something if there were no reviews at all.